Jackthebighead/duplicate-question-pair-identification/README.md

+### Newly update
+Note: Updates on this project are shown here.
+But model results in the report will remain the status on DEC 3rd, 2020.
+- try to improve Model 3, using the training dataset only.
+- try to explore new models.
+- try to do model stacking.

 # Documentation on Duplicate Question Pair Identification Project

 `Author: YUAN Yan Zhe, yanzheyuan23@sina.com`

+`written on **DEC 3rd, 2020**`

 `Collaborators: WEN Ze @WENZe79, YU Jia Hui @YUJIAHUII`